Sunday, June 21, 2026

 intended and hit the floor and there’s such a sharp pain you are

-sure that you’ve broken your leg, but it’s just a sprain, yet you
+sure that you’ve busted your knee, but it’s just a sprain, yet you

 can’t walk up or downstairs or even upon a sidewalk without a whole